Bloodbat/SanguineMutants/README.md

   - ### Vimina

-    A dual clock divider, multiplier and swinger based on the Twigs firmware for MI's Branches.
+    A polyphonic dual clock divider, multiplier and swinger based on the Twigs firmware for MI's Branches.

 - ### Anuli